jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 In the docker logs you can see how the webserver and the scheduler wait for the database to be ready to start.

-**8:** You may now access the Airflow GUI by browsing to localhost:8080.
+### 8: Airflow GUI

+You may now access the Airflow GUI by browsing to localhost:8080.
 It may take a few minutes to load the webApp

 ```
 Username: airflow